EI-CoreBioinformatics/mikado/DESCRIPTION.md

-Shanghai is a lightweight Python3 pipeline whose purpose is to facilitate the identification of expressed loci from RNA-Seq data * and to select the best model in each locus.
+Mikado is a lightweight Python3 pipeline whose purpose is to facilitate the identification of expressed loci from RNA-Seq data * and to select the best models in each locus.

 The logic of the pipeline is as follows: